American Catholic Press

 Insert4

-Some may argue that using Yahweh is a good way to stress our Jewish origins and our bond with Jews today.
+Others may argue that using Yahweh is a good way to stress our Jewish origins and our bond with Jews today.
 Our origins, however, are in Judaism at the time of Christ, not centuries before.
 Moreover, use of the name Yahweh does not bind us to Jews; it alienates them.
-Our Jewish origins are emphasized in many ways, especially in the use of an Old Testament reading and a Psalm in most celebrations of the Sunday Eucharist.
+Our Jewish origins are emphasized in many ways already, especially in the use of an Old Testament reading and a Psalm, in most celebrations of the Sunday Eucharist.

-Some may argue that hymns using Yahweh are familiar and that altering the text would be difficult for some people.
+Some may argue that songs using Yahweh are familiar and that altering the text would be difficult for some people.
 In some cases, the copyright holders are not willing to permit alteration.
-Dropping the hymns would constitute a loss for liturgy.
+Dropping the songs would constitute a loss for liturgy.
 This line of reasoning would have some force, were it not for the many sound and cogent arguments against the use of Yahweh.

-Furthermore, as many authors have pointed out, the New Testament uses Kvrios and Dominus with reference to Christ.
+Furthermore, as many authors have pointed out, the New Testament uses Kyrios and Dominus with reference to Christ.
 With the use of Yahweh comes a loss of a Christian and Christological interpretation of the term.
-Balthasar Fischer, for one, says that such usage destroys the bridge to any such interpretation, “a bridge which Providence built before Christ, when the Greek Septuagint translated the Hebrew name for God by Kyrios.36 Gail Ramshaw expresses the same judgment.37
+Fischer, for one, says that such usage destroys the bridge to any such interpretation, “a bridge which Providence built before Christ, when the Greek Septuagint translated the Hebrew name for God by Kyrios.46 Ramshaw expresses the same judgment.47

 Insert5